LF-RoGu/ResearchProject/README.md

 ## How to Navigate the Code

-1. Start with the Python prototypes in `03_Code/01_Python`, especially the `06_sensorFusion` folder, to see how sensor data was explored and validated before deployment.
+1. Review Python prototypes in `03_Code/01_Python`, especially the `06_sensorFusion` folder, to understand how sensor data was processed during early experimentation.
-2. Explore the Raspberry Pi services under `03_Code/02_C++` to understand the production system and how each sensor’s data enters the fusion pipeline.
+2. Explore the Raspberry Pi services in `03_Code/02_C++` to see how each sensor’s data enters the production fusion pipeline.
-3. Use the Qt visualization tools in `03_Code/01_Python/06_sensorFusion/03_Code-qtViewLogs` for reviewing logs.
+3. Use the Qt visualization tools in `03_Code/01_Python/06_sensorFusion/03_Code-qtViewLogs` when inspecting recorded logs.
 For comparison, the early Qt experiments are archived in `03_Code/03_QTFramework`.
-4. Consult `06_PresentationUpdates` and `08_Documentation` for broader system explanations, figures, and presentation-ready material.
+4. Reference `06_PresentationUpdates` and `08_Documentation` for broader explanations, system context, and presentation materials.